FlyersWeb/dhtbay/README.md

 ------------

 + <s>Add a seed/leech crawler to know which torrent is dead or not.</s>
 + Improve categorization to support more extensions.
+Use an API extension/categorization.
 + <s>Use bayesian categorization optimization.</s>

 Have fun.